Amanj1/AmanjGenomeAnalysis/README.md

 The Authors found 24,239 genes in the annotion and I got 77 genes.
 This is because my selection 2 transcriptome is smaller and I also guess that maybe I don't have the whole WGS.

 Notes:
 The second run in annotion was messed up because I had zero genes in it.
-So I did ran agustus with the first maker run which was good.
+So I ran agustus with the first maker run which was good.

 ### TopHat
 I did several runs with TopHat first I think I was using the command wrong and the 2 other runs was because I did not change the amount of time for the slurm job.
 When I did HTSeq I also had issues with it and I got help and then I had to redo TopHat again excluding the single-end.